VEAN GREGG – Baseball

 AL ULBRICKSON – Crew

-A brilliant University of Washington oarsmen in 1924 and ’25, he vaulted into the varsity crew coaching job at his alma mater in 1926 and remained as the Husky coach for 33 years, an illustrious career during which his alma mater prevailed sensationally.
+A brilliant University of Washington oarsmen in 1923, ’24 and ’25, he vaulted into the varsity crew coaching job at his alma mater and remained as the Husky coach for 33 years (1927-1959), an illustrious career during which his alma mater prevailed sensationally.

 MARVIN “BUD” WARD – Golf

-Marvin “Bud” Ward was born May 1, 1913 in Elma, WA but grew up in Olympia and vaulted into the national golfing prominence by winning back-to-back U.S. Amateur titles before finally turning professional in California.
-By that time, he had swept the boards clean in Pacific Northwest competition, in addition to gaining a berth on the U.S. Walker Cup team.
+Marvin Bud Ward was born May 1, 1913 in Elma, WA but grew up in Olympia and vaulted into the national golfing prominence by winning back-to-back U.S. Amateur titles.
+By the time he turned pro, he had swept the boards clean in Pacific Northwest competition, in addition to gaining a berth on the U.S. Walker Cup team.

 When Ward entered the 1937 U.S. Open in Philadelphia, neither he nor golf’s observers had a clue who he was or how he’d do.
 But Ward went out and shot 69-73-71-72 to finish a shot behind Byron Nelson, Craig Wood and Dennis Shute, and suddenly rocketed onto the national golf scene.